All Episodes

 Is that actually the worst thing?

-No, it's actually it's actually a good thing to live in a multipolar world where power is decentralized across nations that interact with each other based on trade and ideas rather than bombs and coercion.
+No, it's actually a good thing to live in a multipolar world where power is decentralized across nations that interact with each other based on trade and ideas rather than bombs and coercion.

 That's my opinion.